What Makes Forest-Based Heterogeneous Treatment Effect Estimators Work?: Introduction

 Given that both causal forests and model-based forests encompass additive models under $L_2$ loss, we adopt this modeling framework to investigate the specific elements that explain both the success of causal forests for observational studies and the flexibility of model-based forests for randomized trials.
 Specifically, the question of how the disparate strategies for handling the prognostic and confounding effects differ -- or how they can be combined -- is of both theoretical and practical interest.
 For obtaining some answers to this question, we employ the modular computational toolbox for tree induction and forest inference in the \proglang{R} package \pkg{model4you} \citep{Seibold_Zeileis_Hothorn_2019} which allows to ``mix \& match'' the elements of both model-based and causal forests.

 The results lay the foundation for future research that further expands potential synergies in HTE estimation using \textit{model-based causal forests} by blending model-based and causal forests to leverage the strengths of both approaches.
-To demonstrate this in practice, we investigate the effect of cesarean section on postpartum blood loss in comparison to vaginal deliveries.
-Clearly, the mode of delivery cannot be subject to randomization and prepartum variables, such as age of the mother or weight of the fetus, will have an impact on both the mode of delivery (``treatment'') and postpartum blood loss (``outcome'').
-Therefore, there is a need to deal with observational data because a randomized controlled trial would not be possible.
-Moreover, there is a need for a model-based approach that can deal with the skewed outcome distribution which is also interval-censored due to the lack of precise measurement techniques.
+To demonstrate this in practice, we investigate the effect of cesarean section on postpartum blood loss in comparison to vaginal deliveries based on a prospective observational study from Switzerland.
+In this application, there is a need for a model-based approach that can deal with the skewed outcome distribution which is also interval-censored due to the lack of precise measurement techniques.
 Thus, we showcase a model-based transformation forest applicable to this observational setting.
+Our contributions here are three-fold: First, we provide a unified understanding of causal forests and model-based forests for HTE estimation in Section~\ref{sec:method}.
+Second, we evaluate why these methods work in different scenarios and what the key drivers for good HTE estimation performance in the observational setting are in Section~\ref{sec:sim}.
+Last, based on the insights gained theoretically and empirically, we discuss a novel ``blended'' random forest model in Section~\ref{sec:hypotheses} specifically designed for blood loss prediction by pooling key components from causal and model-based forests (Section~\ref{sec:birth}).